-Due to the ongoing COVID-19 pandemic, HSBC introduced a range of safety precautions, prevention and organisational measures last spring.
+Due to the ongoing COVID-19 pandemic, HSBC introduced a range of safety precautions, prevention and organisational measures last year.
 These are to ensure the safety and security of you and our colleagues, while we offer the excellent service you need.

 Some branches will open with reduced days and hours, and controlled access to support social distancing.

 Other branches will close, but can still offer some remote guidance.
 For example, you can stay in touch with your adviser by phone, e-mail and video conference.

 While some of our teams can’t meet you, they’re still working remotely to answer your questions or confirm an appointment.
 These appointments offer the same excellent service and advice you get in branch.